jimeh/build-emacs-for-macos/README.md

 [doom-emacs](https://github.com/hlissner/doom-emacs)' `doom` CLI tool.

-Alternatively, you can add the corresponding directories to your path, so that the corresponding binaries are found directly.
+Alternatively, you can add the corresponding directories to your path, so that the binaries are found directly.
 For example:

 ``` bash
 if [ -d "/Applications/Emacs.app/Contents/MacOS" ]; then